-Globalization Efforts are on the Rise and it Could be Beneficial
+Globalization Efforts are on the Rise!

 Whether you agree with the globalization of the logistics industry or are opposed to it for whatever reason, one thing is certain; there has been a larger than normal push for it in the past few years.